Permutationally invariant quantum state tomography: Efficient determination of a physical state

 So far we have discussed that the number of measurements scales polynomially with the number of qubits.

-In order the entire tomographic procedure to be scalable, we need that we store the state in the computer in a scalable way.
+However, for using the method in practice, the entire tomographic procedure must be scalable.
+Thus, we need to store the state in the computer in a scalable way.
 Clearly, the straightforward way of storing the $N$-qubit state in a $2^N\times2^N$ density matrix is not scalable.
 However, $\varrho_{\rm PI}$ is a blockdiagonal matrix due to its permutational invariance and thus it can be stored much more efficiently.

 Moreover, it is well known that due to statistical fluctuations and systematic errors the density matrix obtained from the measured state by linear inversion is not positive semidefinite and it has some negative eigenvalues.
 An important step in a typical tomography is fitting a physical, i. e., positive semidefinite density matrix on the tomographic data.
 This step often represents a bottleneck in the overall process in full state tomography.
-However, PI tomography, as we have just discussed, allows the density matrix to be stored much more efficiently, which also allows an efficient fitting using convex optimization.
-This makes the whole process scalable.
-Furthermore, the convex optimization guarantees that the solution is a global optimum.
+However, PI tomography, as we have just discussed, allows the density matrix to be stored much more efficiently, which also allows an efficient fitting using convex optimization, which also guarantees that the solution is a global optimum.